Got Talent Argentina

-Got Talent Argentina, previously named Talento Argentino ("Argentine Talent"), is a television show, based on the English-format Got Talent series, which airs on the Telefe.
+Got Talent Argentina, previously named Talento Argentino ("Argentine Talent"), is a television show, based on the British format Got Talent series, which airs on the Telefe.
 It originally aired in 2008 TV schedule to mid 2011, with the initial three seasons led by Mariano Peluffo.

 The show has three jurors responsible for selecting people with certain talents, from whom the winner is chosen by the public.

 After 12 years, Telefe confirmed a fourth season, which premiered on August 21, 2023 with Lizy Tagliani as the new host.

 Format

 The program requires participants to demonstrate their skill in various disciplines such as singing, dancing, comedy, music and more.
 During the performance, three judges decide whether the contestant should stop performing by pressing a button that turns on a big red X. If three Xs appear, the participant is automatically removed without being able to finish his presentation.

 Every week, through a vote with SMS and phone calls, the public chooses participants.
 Competitors in second and third place are considered by the jury to reach the final of the competition and a chance to win the pageant.

 In the end, the winner is chosen by the public.
 In the first edition, the prize was a hundred thousand pesos Argentina ($100,000 ARS).